EltonChou/TwitterMediaHarvest/PRIVACY_POLICY.md

 We may collect personal information about you when you interact with the App, such as when you create an account, fill out a form, or use certain features.
 The types of personal information we may collect include:

-- Login credentials (such as username and password)
 - Device information (such as device type, operating system, and browser type)
 - Usage information (such as how you use the App and the features you use)